Key takeaways:

 The potential paths may be unpredictable, but the results aren’t: uneven testing, slower releases, and CX hurdles that show up only after customers trip over them.
 Our research shows that incidents propagate nearly five times faster with undetected AI failures vs. human missteps.

-That’s why many organizations are rethinking how testing fits into the broader CX lifecycle.
+That’s why a growing number of organizations are rethinking how testing fits into the broader CX lifecycle.
 Instead of treating IVR and AI as separate systems to validate, they’re moving toward a unified approach that evaluates the full customer journey across both structured and dynamic interactions.

 In that framework, automated testing runs alongside development, rather than after the fact.
 And coverage is broad enough to encompass traditional IVR flows and AI-driven conversations, so variability doesn’t create blind spots.